walter-robson/web-server/README.md

 This is the [Final Project] for [CSE 20289 Systems Programming (Spring 2020)].

 A webserver in C as well as a web client (thor.py).
 The server is forking and can handle multiple requests.
-The client can repeatedly hammer a client with requests.
+The client can repeatedly hammer a server with requests.

 ## Demonstration